jjg/newsie/README.md

 ## Description

-Paperboy delivers a fresh hard-copy newspaper via your printer every morning based on the news sources you select.
+Newsie delivers a fresh hard-copy newspaper via your printer every morning based on the news sources you select.
 Each article includes a summary and a QR code you can scan with your phone shoud you *want to know more*.

 ## Status